doeixd/effectively/docs/generator-context-pattern.md

 Imagine two restaurants:

 **Restaurant A (Dependency Passing)**
-- Every order must go through: Host → Manager → Head Chef → Line Cook → Prep Cook
+- Every tool is passed down the chain: Manager → Head Chef → Line Cook → Prep Cook.
-- Even if the prep cook just needs salt, the entire chain must know about salt
+- If the Prep Cook needs a salt shaker, the Manager, Head Chef, and Line Cook all have to handle the salt shaker just to pass it along.
-- Adding a new ingredient requires updating everyone's job description
+- Adding a new station with new tools requires updating everyone's passing duties.
-- Each person handles things they don't need, just to pass them along
+- Each person is burdened with handling supplies they don't need, just to pass them along.

 **Restaurant B (Our Pattern)**
-- Each cook has a button: "I need salt"
+- The kitchen has a Quartermaster who manages all supplies.
-- A runner brings exactly what's needed
+- When a cook is hired, they simply state their role: "I'm the new Prep Cook."
-- Cooks focus on cooking, not supply chain management
+- The Quartermaster gives them exactly what a Prep Cook needs: a knife, a cutting board, and a salt shaker.
-- New ingredients?
-Just add a new button
+- Cooks focus on cooking, not on the supply chain.
+New tools for a role?
+Just tell the Quartermaster.

 This is the shift we're making in code.